JetBrains/Qodana/topics/shl-docker-configuration.md

     </tab>
 </tabs>

+Here, the `COMMON_LICENSE_KEY_SECRET` variable configures a license key for production use.
+Without a valid key, the application runs with limited functionality.

-The `install-app` Docker image command performs the following steps:
+The `install-app` Docker image option performs the following steps:

 1. Initializes Docker Swarm (`docker swarm init`) if the host is not already a Swarm node and `DOCKER_SWARM_INIT=true`
 2. Creates the `qodana_self_hosted` overlay network